Configuring Apache HTTP Reverse-Proxy

 $ sudo a2ensite openkm.conf

-You have to enable explicitly the proxy access editing the Apache configuration file /etc/apache2/mods-available/proxy.conf:
+You have to explicitly enable proxy access by editing the Apache configuration file /etc/apache2/mods-available/proxy.conf:

 $ vim /etc/apache2/mods-available/proxy.conf